jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/anti-resume-2018.md

 <!-- [I also think that antiresume matches with this idea of TDD, or writing tests] -->

-(Note: I'm not a sexist.
-In the following page(s), I'm using the terms 'his', 'him', and 'he' to refer to any human being: male or female, old or young etc..)
+<small>_(Note: I'm not a sexist.
+In the following section(s), I'm using the terms 'his', 'him', and 'he' to refer to any human being: male or female, old or young etc..)_</small>

 ### **I never experienced being an Algorithmer**